agrim123/agrim123.github.io/_posts/2018-01-20-getting-to-know-lua-1.md

 > Lua is dynamically typed.

-> Lua is a proven, robust language
+> Lua is a proven, robust language.

 These all features convinced me to move forward.
 So, I took upon the [Programming in Lua](https://www.lua.org/pil/) book.